-You know how you really want to reread Harry Potter during this pandemic, but JKR makes it so hard because she kept doubling down on hurtful things she’s said re: the trans community?
+You know how you really want to reread Harry Potter during this pandemic, but maybe you’re not so sure about JKR right now?
 But you are still really craving a trio of friends who are clearly good fighting a fight against evil?
 And there’s also a lot of humor and a magical school that’s just out of sight of the world that we live in?

 May I suggest the Percy Jackson series by Rick Riordan to fill that void in your heart?